Fractional Programming for Kullback-Leibler Divergence in Hypothesis Testing: Introduction

-However, distinguishing between hypotheses (i.e., detection) is fundamentally different from parameter estimation.
+In contrast to these estimation- and sidelobe-oriented design criteria, distinguishing between hypotheses (i.e., detection) is fundamentally different from parameter estimation.
 For this reason, when the primary objective is detection, the adoption of KLD as a performance metric is rigorously motivated.
 The use of KLD for detection-centric waveform design originates from \cite{zhu2017information}.
-Therein, the locally most powerful (LMP) detector was derived under low SNR conditions, where the LMP detector is known to be optimal.
+Therein, the locally most powerful (LMP) detector was derived under low signal-to-noise ratio (SNR) conditions, where the LMP detector is known to be optimal.
 It was shown that the detection performance of the LMP detector is strictly monotonic in the KLD, thereby establishing the KLD as a rigorous optimality criterion for target detection.

 Nonetheless, practical optimization algorithms for KLD are much less sophisticated compared to those for other information-theoretic metrics, such as MI \cite{shenFPtsp1, shen2019optimization, parkGPIRS23, christensen2008weighted, shi2011iteratively}.
 While MI maximization has been extensively studied and often admits elegant closed-form solutions via water-filling algorithms \cite{Yang:taes:07}, the analytical form of KLD for detection involves intricate log-determinant (log-det) and trace terms coupled with the waveform covariance, rendering KLD maximization highly nonconvex and intractable.
 To circumvent this intractability, earlier approaches relied on restrictive assumptions or heuristic designs.
 For instance, in \cite{wang2013adaptive}, the authors considered optimizing parameters for the fixed waveform structure (e.g., chirp rate or pulse width) to improve resolvability, rather than optimizing the waveform structure itself.
 Similarly, \cite{grossi2012space} derived analytical solutions for space-time codes, but their validity was limited to specific spectral conditions or global energy constraints.